nmarsollier/nmarsollier/README.md

 - SQL with MySql, Postgresql, Oracle; NoSQL with MongoDB, KeyValue with Redis, different orms, and also on high performance monolyts applications, direct access.
 - Languages used: GoLang, Java, Koltin, Typescript and Javascript.

+**Microservices**

+- Worked as TL in Mercadopago.
+- Actually teaching the technology in UTN (University) as advanced cathedra.
+- RabbitMQ, Amazon AWS, Amazon Aurora, Apache Kafka, Docker, Kubernetes, NGNX, and more.
+- Javascript, Typescript, Java, Kotlin, and Golang development.

 ## Personal Information